-How much energy does an improved cookstove save?
+How much fuel does a BDL improved cookstove save?

-Usually, laboratory tests of improved stoves show greater savings of energy than under real life conditions as the proper use of the stove plays an important role.
+Usually, laboratory tests of improved stoves show greater savings of fuel than under real life conditions as the proper use of the stove plays an important role.

 Is there one perfect stove for the whole world?

 No, due to the nearly endless diversity of cooking around the world there is no ‘one size fits all’ solution.
 Different food and cooking methods, cultural habits and preferences as well as climatic conditions and available fuels determine what the best stove is for a given local setting.
 Even well-engineered stoves that have proven to be very efficient and clean burning in a laboratory may fail in real life conditions.

 In most of the developing world, women shoulder the burden of fuel collection for household use and cooking.
 Clean-burning cookstoves use less fuel, thus requiring less fuel collection trips.
 Studies have shown that fuel collection can take up to 5 hours a day.
 With this extra time, women can spend time with their families, attend classes, and take advantage of other income opportunities to improve the household's economy.

 Why do so many people still cook on open fires?

 Open fires, also called 3-stone fires, have been used for centuries all around the world.
 They can be set up easily, fit all pot sizes, and the heat from the fire can be quickly increased or reduced.
 In many cultures the 3-stone fire traditionally forms the center of the household and often holds cultural value.
 Furthermore, open fires make use of firewood, agricultural residues, or dung, which in rural areas are often the only available, accessible, and affordable fuels for families.

 How does Burn Design Lab get stoves to the people who need them?

 We partner with manufacturers in developing areas of the world to design a cookstove that works with that region.
 Our goal is to design an affordable stove that aligns with the culture and creates local jobs in indigenous communities.